Cinda H. Jones

 Today Cinda and Evan Jones are redeveloping the former sawmill and Trolley Depot site as The Mill District, the Pioneer Valley’s Eats, Arts & Entertainment Destination, www.TheMillDistrictNA.com.
 Since 1768 the site has housed Cowls Land Company headquarters and since 1980 the site has hosted Cowls Building Supply store.
 In 2014 Cinda and Evan built The New Trolley Barn – a 12,000 SF mixed use building hosting The Lift Salon and Jake’s restaurant, and the fanciest apartments in town.
 In the summer of 2015 Cinda and Evan completed a renovation of Sarah Cowls’ cow barn for Atkins Farms – Your Local Market.
 In 2018-2019, the next phase of The Mill District – 130 residential units and 22,000sf of commercial space, will be built by Beacon Community Development on six acres Cowls will lease for 99 years in exchange for the commercial real estate.
 The Mill District has three additional building sites being marketed and Riverside Park is another Mill District retail and residential opportunity.
 Two proximate large acre parcels in North Amherst are also ideal for improvement.

-Cinda’s goals as President of Cowls are to increase acreage of timberland; diversity forest-based opportunities with a focus on solar energy; improve real estate holdings (focusing on The Mill District); and demonstrate Cowls’ position as a national land conservation leader.
-Most of all Cinda strives to leave Cowls’ tenth generation a more successful family business that they will be proud of.
+Cinda’s goals as President of Cowls are to increase acreage of timberland; diversify forest-based opportunities with a focus on solar energy; improve real estate holdings (focusing on The Mill District); and demonstrate Cowls’ position as a national land conservation leader.
+Most of all, Cinda strives to leave Cowls’ tenth generation a more successful family business that they will be proud of.

 President, Cowls Building Supply